RehanSaeed/Serilog.Exceptions/README.md

 Install-Package Serilog.Exceptions
 ```

-When setting up your logger, add the `With.ExceptionDetails()` line like so:
+When setting up your logger, add the `WithExceptionDetails()` line like so:

 ```
 using Serilog;